mmccoy-01/treatment_plot_app/README.md

-This is a `shiny` application that randomizes mice to treatment arms based on their bioluminescent flux values.
-The point of this is to reduce experimental bias by making sure that mice are at equivalent levels of disease burden before treatment assignment.
+This is a `shiny` application that uses `plotly` to visualize treatment arms based on their bioluminescent flux values.
+The point of this is to have the `shiny` application hosted on a server.

+The main issue is that my `.qmd` dashboard, built with the Quarto framework, fails to render when published on `connect.posit.cloud`, likely due to the embedded `shinylive`.
+The problem arises because the Plotly component of the line graph in my Shiny app requires a server, and I use `shinylive` to enable the Shiny app to run entirely in the client’s browser, but this is probably causing the error.
+To resolve this, I plan to replace the Plotly card in the dashboard with an `<iframe>` that points to a separate `.R` script hosted on a Shiny server (e.g., `shinyapps.io`).
+This hosted Shiny app will handle the Plotly visualization, allowing users to upload the `processed_data.csv` file directly within that environment.
+This ended up working but the .qmd dashboard doesn't render as a neat and orderly dashboard any more.
+Instead, it renders as disorganized jarbled plain text.
+I think there's an issue with the .html output that's happening due to the IVIS images loop.

 ## How it works:
-The user uploads a .csv file of bioluminescent mouse data computed from Living Image™.
-The user selects which mice will be non-study and defines the number of arms and the number of mice per arm.
-The randomization process searches for the seed that has the least amount of total_flux variability both between and within groups.
-The 'total_variability' metric is a combined metric that accounts for both between-group and within-group variability by using the sum of the standard deviations of the mean total flux between groups and the standard deviations within groups.
-This metric is on a user-selected scale which allows for preferential weighting to either the variability between groups or within groups.

-## Format of .csv file input:
-This is how your columns should be named: cage_number,	id,	ear_punch,	imaging_date,	total_flux,	avg_radiance

-* imaging_date is in ISO 8601 international standard which expresses a date as “2001-02-13” (yyyy-mm-dd)
+The user uploads a .csv file of processed_data.csv.